Train-In-Blocks-Ltd/Landing/content/blog/women-in-fitness-key-influencers.md

 After several attempts, costume designer and Lindahl's business partner Polly Smith sewed two jockstraps together and Lindahl tested it on a run.
 This became the first workable sports bra prototype.
 The design of the “jockbra”—later known as the jogbra, and now the sports bra —has been improved and improved over the years, so much so its now an essential part of every girl's workout and exercise raison d'etre.
 In the "About" section on her website, there is the full story of Lindahl's life changing invention.  <http://www.lisalindahl.com/about/>

-<markdown-image src="lisalindahl.jpeg" alt="lisa lindahl></markdown-image> (lisalindahl.com)
+<markdown-image src="lisalindahl.jpeg" alt="Lisa Lindahl"></markdown-image> (lisalindahl.com)

 ## Hannah Rose Goodman

 Our very own marketing and branding queen, the lovely lass from Birmingham and now an adopted maid of Kent, Hannah is the brains behind the operation that is TIB.

 In short, she makes it all happen and keeps us all in order.
 My one time gym buddy and now respected colleague, Hannah always offers advice and support particularly in these early days of our business.
 Hannah's steady hand on the tiller - particularly with the social media and SEO side of us, has helped to keep us running.
 Without her, TIB wouldn't be where we are now as we continue to grow.
 Thank you Hannah and well done!
 You're a star.

+<markdown-image src="hannah.jpeg" alt="Hannah Rose Goodman"></markdown-image>